-Under current law, the Schools Development Authority undertakes, and the Economic Development Authority provides for the financing of, the school facilities projects of the 31 Schools Development Authority districts (formerly known as Abbott districts).
+Despite the enactment of appropriations to support the Schools Development Authority, current statutory law requires the Schools Development Authority to undertake, and the Economic Development Authority to provide for the financing of, the school facilities projects of the 31 Schools Development Authority districts (formerly known as Abbott districts).
 The Economic Development Authority also issues bonds for the financing of school facilities projects in non-Schools Development Authority districts and county vocational school districts.